-The following table sets forth certain information as of December 31, 2012 regarding our long-term incentive plans, under which our common stock is authorized for issuance to employees, consultants and directors of us, the General Partner and its affiliates.
-Our sole equity compensation plan, under which we will make equity grants in the future, is the 2010 Incentive Plan, which was approved by our stockholders prior to our initial public offering.
+The following table sets forth certain information as of December 31, 2013 regarding our long-term incentive plans, under which our common stock is authorized for issuance to employees, consultants and directors of us, the General Partner and its affiliates.
+Our sole equity compensation plan, under which we will make equity grants in the future, is our 2010 Incentive Plan, which was approved by our stockholders prior to our initial public offering.

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted average exercise price of outstanding options, warrants and rights remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 3,091,332 Total 3,091,332
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 3,168,126 (1) Equity compensation plans not approved by security holders - - Total 3,168,126

-Generally, awards of restricted stock to our officers and employees under the 2010 Incentive Plan are subject to vesting over time as determined by the Compensation Committee and, prior to vesting, are subject to forfeiture.
+(1) Generally, awards of restricted stock to our officers and employees under the 2010 Incentive Plan are subject to vesting over time as determined by the Compensation Committee and, prior to vesting, are subject to forfeiture.
 Stock incentive plan awards may vest in other circumstances, as approved by the Compensation Committee and reflected in an award agreement.
 Restricted stock is issued, subject to vesting, on the date of grant.
 The Compensation Committee may provide that dividends on restricted stock are subject to vesting and forfeiture provisions, in which case such dividends would be held, without interest, until they vest or are forfeited.